sfchronicle/police_pursuits/README.md

 <li> While this dataset is the fullest accounting of recent police pursuit deaths in the United States, scores of additional deaths could still be missing, due to the limitations of NHTSA data and local press reports.
 We may have overlooked some errors in individual rows during our review.
 If you spot an error, please email us at <a href="mailto:policerecords@sfchronicle.com">policerecords@sfchronicle.com </a>.

+<h3> Acknowledgments </h3>

+This dataset would not have been possible without the work of many other researchers, most notably D. Brian Burghart, the creator of Fatal Encounters.
+We would also like to thank the thousands of journalists who covered the fatal pursuits included in our data.
+Without their stories, hundreds of chase-related deaths would have remained hidden and the true toll of police pursuits would still be vastly understated.
+We would also like to thank, in no particular order, Lisa Pickoff-White, Lisa Fernandez, NHTSA's FARS analyst team, Washington Post's Fatal Force team, Geoffrey Alpert,